-It doesn’t seem far-fetched to say that everyone wants to know how to be happy.
+It doesn’t seem far-fetched to say that everyone wants to know the answer to the question, “What is a blissful life?”.

 For many of us, the busy-ness of daily life can get in the way of making the kind of change we need to create deep and lasting happiness.
 That’s why we believe that creating time is incredibly important and should be completed before we even try to implement anything else.